exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 1 - Ashes and Echoes.md

 "Like hell," Gorim snarled, moving to flank.

 Kaelen's opponent used the distraction to press an attack.
 Blade came at Kaelen's throat.
-He twisted, felt steel kiss his cheek in a hot line of pain, and retaliated with a vicious slash that opened the warrior's arm to the bone.
+He twisted, felt steel kiss his cheek in a hot line of pain—a burning, intimate sensation that cut through the battle-haze—and retaliated with a vicious slash that opened the warrior's arm to the bone.

 The man screamed and stumbled back.
-Kaelen didn't give him time to recover—three quick strikes, the last taking the warrior's head clean off.
+Kaelen's shoulder ached from the repeated impacts, his lungs burning in his chest, but he didn't give the warrior time to recover—three quick strikes, the last taking the man's head clean off.
+Warm blood splattered across his face.
+He didn't wipe it away.

 Eight down.
 One to go.